KLayout/klayout/src/pymod/typehint_stubs.md

 - [x] 3.
 Generate stubs for klayout.*core.
 - [ ] 4.
 Manually check and backannotate types in klayout.*core.pyi.
 - [ ] 5.
 How to update the stubs if klayout code changes?
 Manually for now.

+NEW APPROACH:
+- [x] 1.
+Use klayout.tl to inspect all classes and methods in pya.
+- [ ] 2.
+Figure out last few bugs.
+    - DPoint has a method with "=" when it should have been "*=".
+There must be an issue with the gsiDeclInternal algorithms.
+    - Some inner classes, e.g. LogicalOp inside CompoundRegionOperationNode are not returning
+- [ ] 3.
+Manually check and compare to mypy's output.